jonasbn/perl-app-yak/README.md

 ## CONTINUOUS INTEGRATION

 The GitHub repository of **perl-app-yak** was renamed from **yak**.
 This broke the continuous integration setup with Travis CI.
-Therefore this has been disabled for now and instead an experimental CI based on GitHub Actions.
+Therefore this has been disabled for now and instead an experimental CI based on GitHub Actions is used.

 - [https://github.com/jonasbn/github-action-perl-dist-zilla](https://github.com/jonasbn/github-action-perl-dist-zilla)